 Every action movie needs a villain and in Solo: A Star Wars Story, Paul Bettany plays that role well.
 In Solo: A Star Wars Story, Bettany plays Dryden Vos a lavish criminal with a reputation for being ruthless.
 Bettany grew up watching Star Wars, he saw his first Star Wars film when he was a young boy in London.
 It was during a depressing time in London but Bettany found refuge in the Star Wars universe.

-Years later he’s working on The Avengers and thinking about possibly putting the word out that he was interested in Star Wars but he figured it wouldn’t be possible since he already working on another project, unless of course Ron Howard is the director.
-As luck would have it, Howard signed on as a director and without missing a step, Bettany sent him a text message saying, “hey, Ron, have you ever spent long winter evenings, like I have wondering why you’re not in the Star Wars franchise?”.
+Years later he’s working on The Avengers and thinking about possibly putting the word out that he was interested in Star Wars but he figured it wouldn’t be possible since he already working on another project unless of course, Ron Howard is the director.
+As luck would have it, Howard signed on as a director and without missing a step, Bettany sent him a text message saying, “hey, Ron, have you ever spent long winter evenings, like I have to wonder why you’re not in the Star Wars franchise?”.
 Ron responded back, “LOL, give me a moment”.
 And two weeks later he was en-route to London to shoot.